samba/samba.github.io/_drafts/2023-10-19-new-startup-new-team-new-game.md

 ## And the next one after that...

-Somehow, amid all this, my thoughts turn to the distant future, of what humanity can become with the right ideas, values, and changes to our systems.
+Somehow, amid all this, my thoughts turn to the distant future in the stars, of what humanity can become with the right ideas, values, and changes to our systems.
 Our future is bright, if we can change ourselves to be worthy of it.
 (I am writing on this topic separately, to pubilsh another time, in another place.)

 For tonight, and until next time -- good luck to you.